cjwfuller/nix-profile/README.md

 nix-profile
 ===========

-Profile tested on Centos 6.3 and Mac OS 10.8.2 with Iterm2
+Profile tested on CentOS 6.3-4 and Mac OS 10.8.2-3 with *Iterm2*.
+Profile will not look right without iTerm2.

 Firstly, ensure zsh is installed and your shell is changed to zsh.
-On Centos:
+On CentOS:

 <pre>
 yum install zsh